-Strategic Policy H SP1 includes a housing allocation at Barnham/Eastergate/Westergate (site SD5 the eastern edge of which lies within the Parish) for 2,300 houses.
+Strategic Policy H SP1 includes a housing allocation at Barnham/Eastergate/Westergate (site SD5 the eastern edge of which lies within the Parish) for 2,300 houses (see site context map on page 12).

 Strategic Policy HSP 2 -Strategic Site Allocations - requires that the strategic sites must be comprehensively planned and should have a master plan endorsed by the Council.
 It also sets out a number of key requirements for the provision of the strategic allocations.